pabgan/pabgan-cv/CV-Pablo_Ganuza_Vidal.md

 On the hunt for
-:	Python, Docker, Ansible and DevOps in general.
+:	Python, containers, Ansible and automation and DevOps in general.
 :	UNIX philosophy at work.
 :	Remote working.